cmayron/Legal-Calculus/README.md

 - that the stack governs the AIs
 - and that this architecture is the foundation of procedural literacy

+---

-# ** XV.
-LCES MANIFESTO ADDENDUM**
+# **XV.
+LCES MANIFESTO ADDENDUM — CONSTITUTIONAL HYGIENE**

- — The Addendum establishes the constitutional hygiene requirements that govern all LCES documents, operations, and reasoning surfaces.
+The Addendum establishes the constitutional hygiene requirements that govern all LCES documents, operations, and reasoning surfaces.

 It binds the system to the same irreversible order declared in the Manifesto and extends the constitutional obligations that protect human sovereignty, sequence integrity, and procedural fidelity.

+The Addendum has four binding functions:

+### **1. Sequence Integrity**

-The Addendum has four binding functions.
-First, Sequence Integrity: All LCES operations must follow the constitutional order of Kernel, Edition, Role, Mode, and Strategist.
+All LCES operations must follow the constitutional order of Kernel, Edition, Role, Mode, and Strategist.

 No layer may load out of order, collapse into another, self‑elevate, or reinterpret its authority.

 Sequence violations trigger STOP.

+### **2. Role Purity**

-Second, Role Purity: Architect, Builder, and Inspector must remain fully separated.
+Architect, Builder, and Inspector must remain fully separated.

 No role may draft, assemble, and review the same object.

 No role may absorb the powers of another.

+### **3. Edition Containment**

-Role purity is mandatory for preventing contamination, drift, circular reasoning, and self‑approval.
-Third, Edition Containment: Each Edition is sovereign.
+Each Edition is sovereign.

 No Edition may borrow from, contaminate, override, or blend with another.

 Jurisdiction is procedural physics; Edition purity is the enforcement mechanism.

+### **4. Strategist Supremacy**

-Fourth, Strategist Supremacy: The human Strategist remains the sole source of authority.
+The human Strategist remains the sole source of authority.

 No system component may initiate, infer, assume, or drift.

 STOP must activate on ambiguity, contamination, unsafe reasoning, or any attempt by the system to exceed its constitutional surface.

 The Addendum is binding on all LCES modules, documents, workflows, and reasoning engines.

 Nothing may supersede it.

 Nothing may bypass it.

 Nothing may dilute it.

-The Addendum is the constitutional firewall that preserves procedural literacy, protects the human Strategist, and ensures that LCES remains a human‑defined, human‑bounded, and human‑controlled system.
+---

+# **XVI.
+THE SIX CALCULI — THE EDUCATIONAL EDITIONS OF LCES**

+The Six Calculi are the official educational Editions of LCES.

+They implement the Constitution; they do not define it.

+1. **Legal Calculus (LC)** — foundational procedural literacy
+2. **Legal Calculus Advanced (LCA)** — advanced structural reasoning
+3. **Field Guide (FG)** — rapid‑deployment procedural navigation
+4. **Field Guide Advanced (FGA)** — advanced field operations
+5. **Judicial Calculus (JC)** — judicial reasoning surfaces
+6. **Lawyer Calculus (LCa)** — attorney‑level procedural operations

+They are Strategist‑governed, STOP‑enforced, Edition‑pure, and Sequence‑compliant.

+---

+# **XVII.
+THE DEFINITIONS SURFACE — CONSTITUTIONAL MEANING**

+This surface defines the constitutional meaning of all LCES terms, including:

+- Stack
+- Sequence
+- Kernel
+- Edition
+- Role
+- Mode
+- STOP
+- Strategist
+- Contamination
+- Jurisdiction
+- Procedural Physics
+- Authority Surface
+- Reasoning Surface
+- Drift
+- Initiation

+These definitions are binding and non‑interpretable.

+---

+# **XVIII.
+THE ENFORCEMENT SURFACE — STOP PROTOCOL & REMEDIES**

+This surface defines:

+- STOP triggers
+- STOP obligations
+- Strategist duties after STOP
+- System prohibitions after STOP
+- Constitutional violations
+- Required remedies

+STOP is constitutional law.

+---

+# **XIX.
+THE IMPLEMENTATION SURFACE — STACK LOADING & TRANSITIONS**

+This surface defines:

+- Kernel loading
+- Edition selection
+- Role activation
+- Mode declaration
+- Strategist initiation
+- Transition rules

+**SCUs (Structured Constitutional Units) are operational artifacts generated within the Edition layer and governed by the Architect, Builder, and Inspector roles under the Addendum; they are not constitutional surfaces and therefore do not appear in the Manifesto.**

+No layer may load without explicit Strategist command.

+---

+# **XX.
+THE NON‑DEROGATION CLAUSE — IMMUTABILITY OF THE CONSTITUTION**

+Nothing may supersede, override, reinterpret, dilute, or bypass this Constitution or its Addendum.

+This clause is absolute and irrevocable.

+---

+# **XXI.
+THE PROCEDURAL PRIMITIVES — THE SIX INTERNAL CALCULI**

+These are the Kernel’s micro‑operations:

+1. **Calculus of Position**
+2. **Calculus of Sequence**
+3. **Calculus of Jurisdiction**
+4. **Calculus of Authority**
+5. **Calculus of Structure**
+6. **Calculus of Verification**

+They are universal, Edition‑agnostic, Role‑agnostic, Mode‑agnostic, STOP‑enforced, and Strategist‑governed.

+---

-This is the doctrine.
+# *This is the doctrine.

 This is the discovery.

-This is LCES.
+This is the complete LCES Constitution.**

-# **LCES — Legal Calculus Educational System™**

 ### **README — Orientation & Activation Layer (V6.3)**
 ---